 Robin serves on the House Energy and Technology Committee where he is the Ranking Member.
 The HEAT Committee has jurisdiction over energy, telecommunications, broadband, and IT issues.

-As leader of the House Progressive Caucus Robin is a member of the House Leadership (Democrats, Republicans, Progressives and Independents) meeting weekly when in session.
-Meeting twice a week during the State of Emergency.
+As leader of the House Progressive Caucus Robin is a member of the House Leadership (Democrats, Republicans, Progressives and Independents) meeting weekly when in session, and twice a week during the State of Emergency.